L1uv1a/GPS-SMS-rescue-device/README.md

 - The seventh problem is the PCB itself, the company we choose make us kinda poor quality one.
 - The eighth problem is money.
 Yes!
 Money!
 Different from code only or programming project, our project is a fully function device.
 The prototype making has cost us 2.000.000 dong (12000 yen) (and now even more).
 - The nineth problem is that, this is the first time we make a complete device (not just code or simulation), our member have no experience, so that no one understand the best way to do it.
+- The tenth problem is satellites.
+In order to receive your GPS location, you need at least 4 satellites to have exact location.
+Therefore, sometime you cannot receive your location at all.
 - And even more small problems yet if I list in here it will be too long.

 # How to build